Two witnesses: As symbols of the church

-The two witnesses have been interpreted as representing the Church or a similar concept.
+Symbolic interpretations become more prevalent in the literature with the coming of the Reformation.
+Heinrich Bullinger says that the witnesses are all the faithful preachers during a certain segment of church history.
 The 1599 Geneva Study Bible has asserted that the two witnesses are the exclusive purview of the church.
+David Pareus says the witnesses are a succession of individuals, such as teachers or even princes, who uphold true religion.

-Matthew Henry's Complete Commentary on the Whole Bible gives one church interpretation as consisting of believing Jews and that of the gentiles.
-John Wesley in his commentary on Revelation 11 suggests a more spiritual, almost ambiguous, application.
+Later, Matthew Henry's Complete Commentary on the Whole Bible gives one church interpretation as consisting of believing Jews and that of the gentiles.
 John Gill's Exposition of the Bible interprets the two witnesses as the true Church in counterdistinction to the "antichrist system" of Roman Catholicism.
-Ross Taylor's Verse by Verse Commentary on Revelation clearly defines the Church as the "two olive trees and the two lampstands."